INTRODUCTION

 MANAGING NICOTINE WITHDRAWAL NATURALLY

 Nicotine withdrawal can be challenging, but natural remedies help ease symptoms.
 Deep breathing techniques, meditation and mindfulness reduce stress and cravings.
 Herbal supplements like ginseng and valerian root support relaxation and improve sleep.
 Chewing sugar-free gum or snacking on nuts and seeds can also help manage the urge to smoke by keeping the mouth engaged.
 Nicotine cravings often peak within the first few days but gradually decline over time.
-Staying active, keeping hands busy and engaging in hobbies reduce restlessness.
+Staying active, keeping hands busy and engaging in hobbies reduces restlessness.
 Drinking green tea or chamomile tea helps relax the nervous system, making the withdrawal phase more manageable.

 LONG-TERM STRATEGIES FOR STAYING SMOKE-FREE